the-james-burton/the-james-burton.github.io/_posts/2017-08-02-analog-film-to-digital-image-workflow.md

 0. **local contrast** - I used this to give some images a little more 'punch'.
 It is optional and the purist will not like it.
 0. **crop and rotate** - Used to strip off the sprockets from the scanand give a borderless image.
 If you managed to keep all your scans centred in the same way, then a single crop preset will work nicely for all.
 Note that when you rotate an image to get it portrait, Darktable does not properly rotate your crop.
 Bug report [11566](https://redmine.darktable.org/issues/11566) seems to cover this problem.
 To work around this, I have another preset to rotate and crop the image to portrait.
 0. **orientation** - Used to rotate the image to portrait if needed.
 0. **lens correction** - This is very helpful and allows you to simply select your camera to remove known lens distortions and vingetting.
-If you are using a close macro setting, you will need this if your camera does not offer effective automatic correction.
+If you are using a close macro setting, you will need this if your camera does not offer effective automatic correction, since distortion at macro distances is high.
 Simply choose your camera, focal length and f-stop and the module should make the best corrections with no further input.
 0. **spot removeal** - It is very hard to keep your negatives completely clean while scanning.
 Use this to remove dust marks that are inadvertently part of your scan.
 0. **invert** - This is a very useful module that lets you select a blank part of your negatives and automatically 'invert' the image based on that.
 Essential with colour negatives.
 This does most of the work of colour correction for you.